NickKelly1/nkp-template/README.md

 ### Exports

 `@---NPM-PACKAGE-ORG-NAME---/---NPM-PACKAGE-NAME---` targets CommonJS and ES modules.
-To utilise ES modules consider using a bundler like `webpack` or `rollup`.
+To utilise ES modules consider using a bundler or setting `package.json#module` to `module`.

 ## Usage